Travelling through cloud forests, arid thorn scrub and volcanos to find the most rare and endangered species in the country.

 Our nature tours are designed for wildlife enthusiasts who wish to explore the less travelled road.
 They offer you the opportunity to visit projects at the leading edge of conservation.

-Each location has been carefully selected based on the unique community of wildlife found there, and you will experience many of the most diverse habitats in the world.
+Each location has been carefully selected based on the unique community of wildlife found there, and you will experience some of the most diverse habitats in the world.

-With an expert team to guide you through the your tour, and with unique access to remote locations, you will experience a different side to wildlife watching.
+With an expert field team to guide you on your tour, and with unique access to remote locations, you will experience a different side to wildlife watching.

 At Indigo Expeditions we are committed to providing experiences that are both inspirational and respectful to nature.